Designing trust for first-time P2P traders

 The existing UI wasn't broken.
 Users just didn't trust what they didn't understand.

-I led moderated research with 6 new-to-P2P users across Vietnam, Argentina, Philippines, and Thailand recruited from our existing user panel, incentivised.
+Together with our researcher, we moderated research with 6 new-to-P2P users across Vietnam, Argentina, Philippines, and Thailand recruited from our existing user panel, incentivised.
 We combined heuristic audit with direct user sessions.

 Blocker 01